Sign in

 What made you pick your major/college/career path?
 How did your major help you to prepare to enter medicine?

-If you were back to square one, would you pick a different major?
+If you had to start over, would you choose a different major?

 Describe a situation in which you demonstrated leadership potential.